5 Reasons Going to Salzburg was the Perfect Spontaneous Decision (Salzburg, Austria)

 5) Christkindl Markt (The Christmas Market)

 My affection for Salzburg's Christmas Market runs deep.
-The market has been a staple in Salzburg (and, I understand, the markets run Austria wide) since at least the 15th century.
-It's a whole city effort it seems, with central squares occupied with stalls that sell mulled wine, Christmas ornaments, sugared pastries, and...well, everything that you could ever want as far as Christmas goes.
+The market has been a staple in Salzburg (and, I understand, the markets run Austria-wide) since at least the 15th century.
+It's a whole city effort, with central squares occupied with stalls that sell mulled wine, Christmas ornaments, sugared pastries, and...well, everything that you could ever want as far as Christmas markets go.

-Of course, there is a limited timespan on this.
-The market runs for about a month and a half, starting from the middle of November until, naturally, the end of December.
+Of course, this is a limited time.
+The market runs for about a month and a half, starting from the middle of November until, naturally, the end of December, before the new year.
 We were lucky to be there while it was on, another validation of our spontaneous choice to head in this direction.

-I like a bit of support when it comes to travel (downloading an Ulmer offline map on my iphone, having a guidebook in my pack somewhere), but I never want that structure to be debilitating.
-My passion for travel is intrinsically linked to my passion of the unknown, of curiosity itself - and it's excursions like this that kindly inform me that, for me, it's a path worth following.
+I like a bit of support when it comes to travel (downloading an Ulmer offline map on my iPhone and having a guidebook in my pack somewhere), but I never want that structure to be debilitating.
+My passion for travel is intrinsically linked to my passion for the unknown, of curiosity itself - and it's excursions like this that kindly inform me that it's a path worth following.